wds4/tapestry-protocol/tips/core-protocol/README.md

 - [TIP-0.0.4](noStewards.md) no digital stewards
 - [TIP-0.0.5](uniqueIdentifiers.md) unique identifiers
 - [TIP-0.0.6](minimizePseudoArbitraryChoices.md) not a cathedral: minimize the linguistic overhead of the protocol
+- [TIP-0.0.7](livingTapestry.md) The goal of the living tapestry: the obviation of this protocol and the decentralization of the tapestry protocol

 ## Core Methods: TIPs 0.1.x
 - [TIP-0.1.0](conceptGraph.md): the Concept Graph: pseudo-arbitrary alternatives are organized into sets